Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Intoxication

 Your dog’s quivering lip could also be a sign of intoxication.
 Several culprits could be behind this, like ingesting a plant or chemical that’s toxic.
-If your dog’s lip is quivering and there are other signs, such as vomiting, diarrhea, loss of appetite, and hiding, you should get your dog to the vet immediately.
+If your dog’s lip is quivering and there are other signs, such as vomiting, diarrhea, loss of appetite, or drooling, you should get your dog to the vet immediately.

 Divider 4

-If you learn that your dog’s quivering lip is due to an emotional response, think about giving your dog extra attention and providing it with what it needs.
-Spend more playtime with your dog, take it for more walks, and provide it with a safe space during times of discomfort.
+If you learn that your dog’s quivering lip is due to an emotional response, think about giving your dog extra attention and providing them with what they need.
+Spend more playtime with your dog, take them for more walks, and provide them with a safe space during times of discomfort.

-If your dog is cold, ensure it stays warm with extra blankets and a warm jacket, and in extreme heat, ensure it has access to water and shelter.
+If your dog is cold, ensure they stay warm with extra blankets and a warm jacket, and in extreme heat, ensure they have access to water and shelter.
 If you are uncertain and feeling overwhelming concern, the best course of action is to get your dog to the vet.

 veterinarian checking miniature schnauzer dog's teeth

-How to Manage Your Dog’s Excitement and Keep It Happy
+How to Manage Your Dog’s Excitement and Keep Them Happy

-A quivering lower lip is often due to excitement, and if your dog tends to get over-excited, here are some tips for managing its behavior.
+A quivering lower lip is often due to excitement, and if your dog tends to get over-excited, here are some tips for managing their behavior.

-• Don’t encourage its excitement.
+• Don’t encourage their excitement.
 Try to ignore your dog by avoiding eye contact or physical contact and not talking.
 When your dog is calm, show affection and praise to reinforce the behavior.

 • Ensure your dog gets enough mental and physical stimulation every day and interactive playtime with you.